10. Mefloquine Dispatches: Acceptance, 2019

 I used to hate the RSL.
 I didn’t understand the sub-branch setup when I first go in.
 I got dragged in by a job services provider.
 I had slept in my car the night before.
 I was so embarrassed by my situation I didn’t return for a year.
 I was off the grog by then.
 Was holding down a part-time job in a bottle-shop.
 Lived by myself in a cabin.
 Was restoring my relationship with my kids.

 My psychologist points me toward a psychiatrist.
 We don’t know who to choose because my thing is a bit of an outlier.
 I get an older gent who moves heaven and earth to get me a bed.
 When we first talk I’m on a different planet.
 I look at the puzzles he has adorning his rooms in fascination.
 At a much later date I meet another psychiatrist.
 He is originally from Pakistan but calls Australia home now.
 He takes the time to read my stuff.
 Talks me down.
 Explains why it is important to accept that my condition has a mental health element.
-They are both the smartest men in the room.
-THEY are both AMAZING.
+They are both the smartest men in the room and yet they don’t get it, not yet anyway.

 I’ve accepted that I won’t be cured.
 The disease has already done too much damage to the person I once was.
 The person it has created is interesting though.
 He can be intense, he can talk too much.
 When he kicks off he can be a terror but most of the time he just quietly sits at the back of the room or at home when he muses and writes.
 He has accepted the disconnection.
 Enjoys the silence.
 Or the music when he has the headphones on.
 I think I can do something important with this.
 I don’t know what it is yet but I don’t want to go to the grave SCREAMING.
 Not like my old troop sergeant.
 He was such a good bloke.